Mbugz1000/Seattle-AirBnb-Data-Analysis/README.md

 The secondary aim of this project was to answer the 4 business questions related to AirBnB Seattle listings:
 1. Does becoming a verified host positively impact your monthly income or occupancy rate in Seattle?
 1. Does becoming a Super-Host positively impact your monthly income or occupancy rate in Seattle?
-1. Does close proximity to competition negatively impact your monthly income?
+1. Does proximity to competition negatively impact your monthly income?
-1. What factors should influence the rate you set for your listing?
+1. What are the key factors that influence the rate a host sets for their listing in Seattle?

 ## File Descriptions
 This project is has 2 primary folders: